-What is the minimum interest rate for RLF loans?
+3. What is the minimum interest rate for RLF loans?

-The regulations governing RLF awards establish an interest rate floor for RLF loans (13 CFR 307.15(b) (1)).
+The regulations governing RLF awards establish an interest rate floor for RLF loans (13 CFR 307.15(b)(1)).
 In general, the minimum interest rate of an RLF loan is four percentage points below the current money center prime interest rate quoted in the Wall Street Journal (WSJ Prime Rate), but never below the lesser of 4% or 75% of the WSJ Prime Rate.
 In the current low-interest rate environment, the latter clause controls, meaning that for present purposes the minimum interest rate of an RLF loan is 75% of the WSJ Prime Rate.
-As of April 2, 2020, the WSJ Prime Rate is 3.25%; therefore, the minimum interest rate is 2.44%.
+As of the publication of this FAQ document, the WSJ Prime Rate is 3.25%; therefore, the minimum interest rate is 2.44%.
 Note that the RLF plan governing the administration of a specific RLF award may in some instances require a higher interest rate.
-EDA is waiving the minimum interest rate requirement for one year; see question #6 for more information.
+EDA has waived the minimum interest rate requirement through 06/30/2022; see question #6 for more information.

-What is the leveraged capital requirement?
+4. What is the leveraged capital requirement?

 RLF awards are normally required to leverage at least two dollars of additional capital for each one dollar loaned as specified in 13 CFR § 307.15(c).
 This leveraged capital requirement is not a requirement for individual loans; rather, it is applied to an RLF's loan portfolio as a whole.
 It is not necessary to leverage capital for each loan.
-EDA is waiving the leveraged capital requirement for one year; see question #6 for more information.
+EDA has waived the leveraged capital requirement through 06/30/2022; see question #6 for more information.

-What is the requirement to demonstrate that credit is not otherwise available?
+5. What is the requirement to demonstrate that credit is not otherwise available?

 The regulations governing RLF awards currently require that RLF loan documents include "evidence demonstrating that credit is not otherwise available on terms and conditions that permit the completion or successful operation of the activity to be financed."
 (13 CFR 307.11(a)(1)(ii)(H)).
 This sometimes takes the form of a loan application rejection letter from a commercial lender.
-EDA is waiving the requirement to demonstrate that credit is not otherwise available for one year; see question #6 for more information.
+EDA has waived the requirement to demonstrate that credit is not otherwise available through 06/30/2022; see question #6 for more information.

-Is EDA issuing a variance to these three regulations?
+6. Is EDA issuing a variance to these three regulations?
 For how long?

-EDA is issuing a variance to the three regulations governing RLF awards that:
+EDA has issued a variance to the three regulations governing RLF awards that:

-- Establish a minimum interest rate for RLF loans (13 CFR 307.15(b)(1)). - Require RLF loans to leverage additional capital (13 CFR 307.15(c)). - Require evidence demonstrating that credit is not otherwise available (13 CFR 307.11(a)(1) (ii)(H)).
+- Establish a minimum interest rate for RLF loans (13 CFR 307.15(b)(1)). - Require RLF loans to leverage additional capital (13 CFR 307.15(c)). - Require evidence demonstrating that credit is not otherwise available (13 CFR 307.11(a)(1)(ii)(H)).

-This variance is in effect for one year, from May 7, 2020 to May 6, 2021.
-In order to implement these variances, RLF recipients may need to amend the terms of their current RLF plan if it conflicts with these changes.
-Importantly, this variance does not require an RLF recipient to make loans at lower interest rates, cease leveraging additional capital, or lend when credit is otherwise available.
-Instead, this variance provides RLF recipients with increased flexibility to respond to the impact of COVID-19 on small businesses in their communities.
+This variance was initially provided for the one-year period of 05/07/2020 through 05/06/2021 and has been extended through 06/30/2022.
+Importantly, this variance does not require an RLF recipient to make loans at lower interest rates, cease leveraging additional capital, or obtain evidence that credit is not otherwise available.
+Instead, this variance provides RLF recipients with increased flexibility to respond to the impact of the coronavirus pandemic on small businesses in their communities.
 It is ultimately within the discretion of each RLF recipient how to apply this flexibility to its existing RLF loan portfolio and to new RLF loans.